 So, plenty of options for automation – which can be slightly overwhelming at first, but are perfectly logical once you get your head around them (and the fact that basically everything in ConvertKit is driven by tagging).

 Let’s take a look at one of the most important features in any email marketing software – forms.
 Forms will help you build your email list!

 Thankfully, ConvertKit have moved away from their old (and very inefficient) method of having to add new fields via code, and now let you insert them via their visual editor.
 Through this, it’s also simple to add dropdown or checkbox field values as tags, which link up seamlessly with their list management system.

-In addition to that, you’ve got the choice to add your form as an embedded, pop-up or slide-in form, and to adjust some elements of the design (colours, images, and custom CSS).
+In addition to that, you’ve got the choice to add your form as an embedded, pop-up or slide-in form, and to adjust some elements of the design (colors, images, and custom CSS).
 It’s even smart enough to let you hide forms from return visitors to avoid duplicate subscriptions.

 You have similar options with MailChimp to build an embedded or pop-up form.
 Sign-ups will go to whichever list you specify.